-Dale Martin's proposal that difficult Bible passages should be read in 'theologically and ethically fruitful ways', is prompted by 'anti-Jewish or anti-Semitic' biblical interpretation which distinguishes the 'God of the Old Testament' from 'the God of the New Testament'.
-Thus, for Martin, theology and ethics are intertwined: a theology that posits a markedly different God in Old and New Testaments accompanies ethically questionable reading practices.
+Dale Martin's proposal that difficult Bible passages should be read in 'theologically and ethically fruitful ways', is prompted by 'anti-Jewish or anti-Semitic' biblical interpretation which distinguishes the 'God of the Old Testament' from 'the God of the New Testament'.104 Thus, for Martin, theology and ethics are intertwined: a theology that posits a markedly different God in Old and New Testaments accompanies ethically questionable reading practices.
 A similar linking of the ethical with the theological underpins my criteria for judging between interpretations of Ephesians 5, and so my understanding of ethical responsibility towards women is both grounded in, and shaped by, theological concerns.
-The impetus for my interest in ethical responsibility towards women in general is a theological one, based - as it was for Wayne Meeks - on the New Testament's commanded 'love of neighbour'.
-It is not enough to aim at an interpretation of Ephesians 5 which might be tolerable (or better) for me; such an interpretation needs also to be directed towards the benefit of all women, because of Jesus' instruction, 'you shall love your neighbour as yourself' (Matthew 22:39).
+The impetus for my interest in ethical responsibility towards women in general is a theological one, based - as it was for Wayne Meeks - on the New Testament's commanded 'love of neighbour'.105 It is not enough to aim at an interpretation needs also to be directed towards the benefit of all women, because of Jesus' instruction, 'you shall love your neighbour as yourself' (Matthew 22:39).